What a sad pickle.

 The gang around Krysiuk just went ahead, registered the name Batushka as a trademark, and then started to take it away from the founder piece by piece.

 Here is what Krzysztof Drabikowski had to say about this:

 All of that has the ring of truth to it, but as we were not there, we will never know for sure.
 Yet, it appears that a guy, who just wanted to run his project, had his work hijacked by his buddies and got thrown overboard.
 And with lawyers in the game now, the waters risk turning even muddier still.

 There were similar stories already in the music industry before, of course.
 Queensrÿche comes to mind as one.
 Not exactly in the same context, but they also ended up with parallel universes of the same name for a few years.
-Or the one that Ghost just went through recently, and which got into calmer waters earlier this year.
+Or the one that Gaahl and King ov Hell went through with Gorgoroth years ago.

 Then there’s the story of the drummer.

 Marcin ‘Martin’ Bielemiuk owned the drums on Litourgyia, yet left the band in April 2018.
 He recently opined that much of what’s been said about Krysiuk is not or not quite true.

 In fact, it would be Drabikowski being the agent provocateur of the play.
 Totally narcissistic, the latter apparently refused all that was proposed and let the other bandmates fend for themselves.
 And – in his own words – “behaved like a Diva” for three years.

 Bielemiuk described Drabikowski as someone who could not be managed.
 Nor would he want to get on board with any of those ‘modern’ quirks of music management, like touring and all that jazz.